What is the Known Consignor scheme?

 What are the costs of the Known Consignor Scheme?

 Known Consignors will need to meet and maintain a high level of security to ensure cargo is safe to load onto an aircraft.
-There is no fee to apply to become a Known Consignor.
-However, there may be start-up costs and fees associated with becoming a Known Consignor such as, but not limited to:
+Exporters may apply to the Department of Infrastructure and Regional Development to become a Known Consignor.
+There is no fee, however, there may be costs including but not limited to:

 - Physical access control